-Necrotising enterocolitis is a syndrome of acute intestinal necrosis which affects about one in twenty very preterm (born before 32 weeks' gestation) or VLBW (birth weight less than 1500 g) infants (Horbar 2012).
-The risk factors for NEC include being extremely preterm (born before 28 weeks' gestation) or extremely low birth weight (ELBW; birth weight less than 1000 g), and intrauterine growth restriction or compromise indicated by absent or reversed end-diastolic flow velocities in antenatal Doppler studies of the umbilical artery or fetal aorta (Samuels 2017).
-Infants who develop NEC experience more infections, have lower levels of nutrient intake, grow more slowly, and have longer durations of intensive care and hospital stay than gestation-comparable infants who do not (Battersby 2018; Berrington 2012).
-The associated mortality rate is about 20%.
-Infants who survive NEC, especially if associated with bloodstream infections, have a higher risk of neurodevelopmental problems and disability compared with their peers (Hickey 2018).
+Necrotising enterocolitis is a syndrome of acute intestinal necrosis which affects about one in 20 very preterm (born before 32 weeks' gestation) or VLBW (birth weight less than 1500 g) infants (Horbar 2012).
+The risk factors for NEC include being extremely preterm (born before 28 weeks' gestation) or extremely low birth weight (ELBW; birth weight less than 1000 g), and intrauterine growth restriction or compromise indicated by absent or reversed enddiastolic flow velocities (AREDFV) in antenatal Doppler studies of the umbilical artery (Samuels 2017).
+Infants who develop NEC experience more episodes of severe infection, have lower levels of nutrient intake, grow more slowly, and have longer durations of hospital stay than gestation-comparable infants who do not (Battersby 2018; Berrington 2012).
+The associated mortality rate is about 20%, and, in infants who survive NEC - especially if it is associated with bloodstream infections - there is a high risk of neurodevelopmental problems and disabilities (Hickey 2018).

-The pathogenesis of NEC is not fully understood but is speculated to involve intestinal dysbiosis, infection and inflammation (Eaton 2017; Mara 2018; Stewart 2016).
-Evidence exists that the pattern, diversity and stability of the intestinal microbiome is associated with the risk of developing NEC (Masi 2019; Olm 2019; Stewart 2012; Warner 2016).
-Feeding with human milk compared with cow milk formula reduces the risk of NEC in very preterm or VLBW infants (Cleminson 2015; Quigley 2019).
-A putative mechanism for this protective effect is that "prebiotic" human milk oligosaccharides promote the growth of non-pathogenic probiotic micro-organisms, such as lactobacilli and bifidobacteria, that modulate the intestinal microbiome and promote mucosal barrier functions (Embleton 2017; Granger 2020; Walsh 2019).
-Compared with human milkfed term infants, however, very preterm or VLBW infants tend to harbour fewer intestinal probiotic micro-organisms, and more potential pathogens, which might be due to dysbiotic effects of enteral fasting and antibiotic exposure (Stewart 2017).
+pathogenesis of NEC is incompletely understood, The but intestinal dysbiosis, infection and inflammation are thought to contribute (Eaton 2017; Mara 2018; Stewart 2016).
+Evidence exists that the pattern, diversity and stability of the intestinal microbiome (microbial life and genes) is associated with the risk of developing NEC (Masi 2019; Olm 2019; Stewart 2012; Warner 2016).
+Feeding with human milk compared with cow-milk formula reduces the risk of NEC in very preterm or VLBW infants (Cleminson 2015; Quigley 2019).
+One putative mechanism for this protective effect is that 'prebiotic' oligosaccharides, which are abundant in human milk (but not in standard formula), promote the growth of non-pathogenic probiotic micro-organisms, such as lactobacilli and bifidobacteria.
+These modulate the intestinal microbiome and enhance mucosal barrier functions (Embleton 2017; Granger 2020; Walsh 2019).
+Compared with human milkfed term infants, however, very preterm or VLBW infants tend to harbour fewer intestinal probiotic micro-organisms, and more potential pathogens, which might be due to the dysbiotic effects of antibiotic exposure and enteral fasting during the early neonatal period (Stewart 2017).